MarySeph/Happiness-The-Meaning-of-Life-A-Philosophy-Mind-Garden/Cards/Fulfillment View.md

 up:: [[#]]

-Find your passion and pursue it.
+> Find your passion and pursue it.

+[[Richard Taylor]] claims that a person's life is meaningful when they engage in things that matter to them (subjective value).

 ---
 ## Meta